iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 ===============
 Modules can be in one of two armed states at any time:

-* **Armed**: In this state, the module will spin when it receives a :ref:`throttle command <manual_throttle>`, so it is not safe to be near a module with an attached propeller when the module is armed.
+* **Armed**: In this state the module will spin when it receives a :ref:`throttle command <manual_throttle>`, so it is not safe to be near a module with an attached propeller when the module is armed.
-* **Disarmed**: In this state, the module will NOT spin when it receives a :ref:`throttle command <manual_throttle>`.
-If using IQUART to control the modules, it is still possible that the module can be commanded to spin by other commands, such as by setting the “ctrl_volts” of the Propeller Motor Controller client.
+* **Disarmed**: In this state the module will NOT spin when it receives a :ref:`throttle command <manual_throttle>`.
+If using IQUART to control the modules it is still possible that the module can be commanded to spin by other commands, such as by setting the “ctrl_volts” of the Propeller Motor Controller client.
 Because of this, if you are using IQUART messages besides the typical throttle commands to control the motor you should approach it with caution even when it is disarmed.

 The process of transitioning between armed states is covered in the :ref:`arming_state_transitions` section.